raito-io/terraform-provider-raito/docs/guides/abac.md

 # Abac Rules in the Raito Provider

-Access provider resources (grants, masks, filters, and purposes) can define what and/or who items are authorized based on Attribute-Based Access Control (ABAC) rules.
+Access provider resources (grants, masks, filters, and purposes) can the define what- and/or who-items that are authorized based on Attribute-Based Access Control (ABAC) rules.
 These rules are specified in JSON format following the outlined structure below.

 ## JSON Structure